allenai/aristo-mini/solvers/textsearch/src/main/scala/org/allenai/aristomini/solver/textsearch/README.md

 ### Populate your Elasticsearch server with interesting sentences

-1. Download the raw text version of the book [All About Animals](https://archive.org/details/allaboutanimalsf00newy) into a file `allaboutanimals_raw.txt`.
+1. Download the plain text version of the book [All About Animals](https://openlibrary.org/books/OL25099049M/All_about_animals) into a file `allaboutanimals_raw.txt`.

 2. Parse the raw text into sentences, one per line, without numbers or punctuation:
    ```